 For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, the Bond Bank will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 The Bond Bank's investments are held by People's United Bank, a state-charted and publicly traded commercial bank.
-Management of the Bond Bank is not aware of any issues with respect to custodial credit risk at People's United Bank at June 30, 2011.
+Management of the Bond Bank is not aware of any issues with respect to custodial credit risk at People's United Bank at June 30, 2012.

 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations to the Bond Bank.
 The Bond Bank's investment policy limits its investments to those with high credit quality such as U.S. Treasury Obligations and U.S. Government-sponsored enterprises.
+Fixed income mutual funds are deemed permissible holdings under the Bond Bank's investment guidelines provided such funds hold diversified portfolios of fixed income securities with average maturity dates not to exceed five years.